fer-amdias/quatro/README.md

 The gameplay is based on the original Bomberman for NES.

-To play the game, download the [latest release](https://github.com/fer-amdias/quatro/releases) according to your OS.
+To play the game, download the [latest release](https://github.com/fer-amdias/quatro/releases) according to your operating system.
 Then, click twice (or run through the terminal) the executable named Quatro to start the game.
 Additional steps may be necessary on Linux.
 A README inside the Linux installation informs what might be necessary.

 If this does not work, download the 8-bit version of [FPGRARS v1.13.0](https://github.com/LeoRiether/FPGRARS/releases/tag/v1.13.0) according to your operating system.
 Download as well the source code of this repository and decompress/extract it.
 Move the FPGRARS executive into the src folder, and run `[FPGRARS file name] main.s` in the terminal.
 On Windows, it's possible, too, to drag main.s to the FPGRARS executable to start the game up.